About the Application

 - Provide the biographical and educational information requested.

-- Be prepared to submit contact information for TWO referees only.
-Be sure to inform your referees that you are doing this and that the University of Toronto, School of Graduate Studies, will be contacting them by email.
+- Be prepared to submit contact information for TWO (2) referees only.
+Be sure to inform your referees of your plans in advance and that the University of Toronto, School of Graduate Studies, will be contacting them by email.

 - Submit your payment (online payment is preferred but mail-in payment is available).

-Applications are considered on a rolling basis, so early submission of the application form and all supporting materials is encouraged, and no later than the January 31, 2013 deadline.
+Applications are considered on a rolling basis, so early submission of the application form and all supporting materials is encouraged.
+Applications and materials are not accepted after the deadline.

 Once all documents are received, your application can be reviewed for admission.
-It is your responsibility to monitor the status of your documents in the online application and to follow up with your referees if references are not received in advance of deadlines.
+It is your responsibility to monitor the status of your documents in the online application and to follow up with your referees if their references have not been received in advance of the deadline.

 Application Instructions - Details